Autumn & Winter 2018 Certificate in Humanitarian Foundations - Enrolments Open Learn more

 Cory’s story is a remarkable one.
 “If you told 6 year old Cory he’d have a career working in Turkey, Syria, Somalia, Afghanistan, South Sudan, Kenya and so on… I’m pretty sure he’d smile.”
 If Cory’s professional journey can demonstrate to one person that a purpose-driven career is possible - then that’s contributing to the critical mass we need to change the world.“The narrative in our society is so often backwards.
 Why do we celebrate and reward individuals for inconsequential work, yet expect those working on our globe's most pressing issues to volunteer?
 To move forward we must question and re-evaluate many of the myths on work, careers, purpose, change and place.
 We need talented people to choose careers tackling the toughest problems… not merely improving click-throughs.”

 Learning to challenge himself, and to grow and change in the face of new opportunities and adversities is critical to Cory’s ongoing success.
-Even now he continues to explore new challenges; Cory Lectures at the University of Sydney, is the Father to an energetic 3-year old boy and continues to drive Humanitarian Institute’s educational and organisational innovations in Australasia and internationally.“I believe now, as much as I did as a child, that I can contribute.
+Even now he continues to explore new challenges; Cory Lectures at the University of Sydney, is the Father to an energetic 3-year old boy, advises governance actors in opposition Syria, and continues to drive Humanitarian Institute’s educational and organisational innovations in Australasia and internationally.“I believe now, as much as I did as a child, that I can contribute.
 Even when the odds seem insurmountable, I refuse to give-in.
 I’m committed to preparing and educating people to generate sustainable change in our world - we can all shape tomorrow.”

 Contact Cory | LinkedIn